Originally posted on October 18th, 2017

 Improving Your Accuracy

+Data is everywhere nowadays, and it represents gaining new insights that before just weren’t possible.
 Extracting data doesn’t just provide valuable information for your business; it can also save you an enormous amount of time, resources and money by automatically gathering the information you need.

 Leveraging Competitive Research

 Instead of keeping track of every competitor and what they’re doing on an ongoing basis, you can use data extraction to get a deeper look into their funding and financial information by scraping sites like Crunchbase.
 Data extraction automates the process so you instantly get the latest information on your competitors without having to hunt it down.
+This process saves you time and resources while giving you that valuable data you’ll need to plan ahead.

 Consistently Updating Your Product Offerings

 Whether you need to show clients your products during an office meeting, or just want to stay on top of updating your ecommerce store, data extraction can automatically pull together the information you need while eliminating concerns about lag-time.
 Beyond your own products, you can leverage data extraction to monitor competitor price changes.
+In this sense, when you extract data, you not only stay up to data on your own products, you leverage your research on your competitors.

 Boost Your SEO